bcakmakoglu/vue-flow/docs/src/guide/edge.md

   {
     id: '1',
     position: { x: 50, y: 50 },
-    label: 'Node 1',
+    data: { label: 'Node 1', },
   },
   {
     id: '2',
     position: { x: 50, y: 250 },
-    label: 'Node 2',
+    data: { label: 'Node 2', },
   }
 ])

 const { addEdges } = useVueFlow()

-onMounted(() => {
-  // add an edge after mount
 addEdges([
   {
     source: '1',
     target: '2',

     // if a node has multiple handles of the same type,
     // you should specify which handle to use by id
     sourceHandle: null,
     targetHandle: null,
   }
 ])
-})
 </script>

 <template>